collective/collective.indexvocabularies/README.rst

 To add a custom tag field to your content type you will need to do the following:

-- Go to the Content Types control panel
+- Go to the Content Types control panel.
-   - Create a new field of type "Multiselect"
+   - Create a new field of type ``Multiselect``.
    - Save the content type.
 This will create an index for this field.
-- Go to the Dynamic Vocabularies control panel
+- Go to the Dynamic Vocabularies control panel.
-   - Select the index dropdown and select the field you just created
+   - Select the index dropdown and select the field you just created.
    - Save the settings.
-This creates a vocabulary that is accessed via ``collective.indexvocabularies.{your_field_name}``
+This creates a vocabulary that is accessed via ``collective.indexvocabularies.{your_field_name}``.
-- Go to the Content Types control panel
+- Go to the Content Types control panel.
-   - Currently this is only possible via the Classic UI
+   - **Note**: *Currently this is only possible via the Classic UI.*
    - Go to Content Types -> Schema and select "Edit XML Schema"
-   - Change the widget to a TagSelectWidget with the vocabulary name that was generated (instructions below).
+   - Change the widget to a ``TagSelectWidget`` with the vocabulary name that was generated (instructions below).

 Example Fieldset (where the new field name is ``test``)::